agude/agude.github.io/_drafts/2023-01-09-ai_art_artists_and_cameras.md

 [^not_art_quote]:

-    >I believe art is something inherently and intrinsically human, even
+    >"I believe art is something inherently and intrinsically human, even
     >corporate art made-for-hire is meticulously crafted by experts in their
     >fields," [Nicholas] Kole said.
 "When we sit down to draw, design, sculpt
     >or paint, each mark is made with an intention.
 Each step of the process